jlevy/the-art-of-command-line/README.md

 - Access the power of the Unix shell under Microsoft Windows by installing [Cygwin](https://cygwin.com/).
 Most of the things described in this document will work out of the box.

+- Use [MSYS2](https://www.msys2.org/), it's smaller than Cygwin and most things should work out of the box.

 - On Windows 10, you can use [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about), which provides a familiar Bash environment with Unix command line utilities.

 - If you mainly want to use GNU developer tools (such as GCC) on Windows, consider [MinGW](http://www.mingw.org/) and its [MSYS](http://www.mingw.org/wiki/msys) package, which provides utilities such as bash, gawk, make and grep.
 MSYS doesn't have all the features compared to Cygwin.
 MinGW is particularly useful for creating native Windows ports of Unix tools.